 The Master of Philosophy (MPhil) is an internationally recognised masters (by research) degree, advancing our student’s skills in conducting independent and sustained research.
 The thesis of approximately 30,000 - 40,000 words, undertaken as a full dissertation or combined with a design project, demonstrates a critical application of specialist knowledge and makes an independent contribution to existing scholarship.
-The duration of the MPhil is 2 years full-time (4 years part-time).
+The duration of the MPhil is 2 years full-time (4 years part-time for domestic students only).

 Melbourne School of Design has an international reputation for excellence in research and graduate research and as a leader in built environment and urban research.
 Our researchers are experienced scholars, leading debate and engaging with industry, policy-makers and the community towards real-world outcomes.